-\$0 copay for professional services from a Primary Care Provider (PCP), including nursing services, training and education, remote monitoring and monitoring services. \$50 copay for professional services from a specialist, including nursing services, training and education, remote monitoring and monitoring services.
+\$0 copay for professional services from a Primary Care Provider (PCP), including nursing services, training and education, remote monitoring and monitoring services.

+Deductible applies. \$50 copay for professional services from a specialist, including nursing services, training and education, remote monitoring and monitoring services.
+Prior Authorization may be required.